What is IoT and Ways IoT Will Play a Bigger Role in 2024

 Devices fit with GPS location technology have helped businesses and consumers in a big way in 2020 and will continue to do so in 2021.
 This IoT technology has been key to allowing businesses to execute curbside pick-up programs.
 This should continue as the pandemic winds down, and given the convenience factor, it brings to consumers.

 In 2021, we all need to be greener.
-As climate change continues, being environmentally-conscious is no longer merely nice to do; we all must do it.
+As climate change continues, being environmentally conscious is no longer just nice; we all must do it.
 This is true for large organizations as well as individuals.
 We all need to play a role in reducing carbon emissions.

 What is IoT: Conclusion